safespring/docs/content/compute/shrink_rootdrive.md

 The ip address of a normally created instance is ephemeral and will auto-release itself when the port using it is disconnected from the original instance.

-If you want to keep the current ip address of the instance, please create an issue with support@safespring.com where you specify the instance id of your instane and that you want to set / verify that the connected ports are set to be persistent.
+If you want to keep the current ip address of the instance, please create an issue with support@safespring.com where you specify the instance id of your instance and that you want to set / verify that the connected ports are set to be persistent.

 A persistent port will not disappear on disconnect from the instance and can therefore be moved to another instance, which is what we want here.